turingH/cove-contracts-core/cheat_list.md

 ## Redemption Processing

 - Pending redemptions are processed in `BasketManagerUtils.sol` lines 648‑678.
+The function converts the USD value owed to redeemers back into the basket's base asset using `eulerRouter.getQuote` (lines 659‑663) and stores the result in `withdrawAmount`.
-The function calculates a `withdrawAmount` capped by the BasketManager's base-asset balance (lines 664‑665) and then calls `BasketToken.fulfillRedeem` to burn shares and transfer assets.
+- `withdrawAmount` is capped by the BasketManager's base‑asset balance (lines 664‑665) before calling `BasketToken.fulfillRedeem` to burn shares and transfer assets.
 - No function pulls funds from external strategies when fulfilling redemptions; the assets are already held by the BasketManager.